Raise the Titanic (film): Filming

-Soundtrack
+Music

 John Barry created the film's musical score, which became the most acclaimed aspect of the production and is considered by many to be one of the very best of Barry's career – closely following the style of his soundtrack for the James Bond film Moonraker the preceding year, with militaristic passages reflecting the Cold War aspects of the plot to the dark, cold, brooding compositions reflected in the underwater scenes.

 Though the original recordings of the music have been lost, Silva Screen Records, along with Nic Raine, one of Barry's orchestrators, commissioned a re-recording in 1999 of the complete score with the City of Prague Philharmonic Orchestra.

 In August 2014 Network On Air were to release Raise The Titanic on Blu-ray in the UK, with the only known available original Barry score.
 There are tapes from M&E which contain the score plus sound effects.
 There is no known source for the original, complete score.

-In March 1980 Marble Arch auctioned off props for the film among others.

 Release

 The film was released by a new distribution company, AFD.

-The film premiered in 1980.
+The film had its world premiere in Boston on 30 July 1980.
+It opened in 90 US locations 2 days later on 1 August.
 Twelve minutes were cut after the premiere.

-The film was released on VHS in 1986 by CBS/Fox Home Video.

 Reception

-Raise the Titanic received mixed reviews and has a 38% on Rotten Tomatoes from 8 reviews.
+Raise the Titanic received mixed reviews and has a 38% on Rotten Tomatoes from eight reviews.

 Cussler was so disgusted with the film that he refused to give any permission for further film adaptations of his books.
 In 2006, Cussler sued the filmmakers of Sahara, a film adaption of his 1992 book, for failing to consult him on the script when it also made huge financial losses.

-The film grossed $7 million against a budget of $40 million.
+The film grossed $7 million against a budget of $35 million.
+It grossed $1,615,000 in its opening weekend from 167 theatres.

 Lew Grade later wrote that he "thought the movie was quite good", particularly the actual raising of the Titanic and the scene where Dirk Pitt walks into the wrecked ballroom.
 He blamed the failure of the film in part on the release of a TV movie on the topic, S.O.S.
 Titanic (released theatrically through EMI Films, of which Grade's brother, Lord Delfont, was then chairman).
 Grade was quoted years later as saying "It would have been cheaper to lower the Atlantic."

 Raise the Titanic, along with other contemporary flops, has been credited with prompting Grade's withdrawal from continued involvement with the film industry.